emmadenney/be-nc-news/README.md

-Add the following files in order to work with this repo
+Add the following files to the main project directory in order to work with this repo

 .env.test
 .env.development